lynix/hdd-spindown.sh/README.md

   features a list of devices to monitor, as well as their timeout value in seconds, separated by the pipe symbol '|'.

-  Note that devices may be specified using their UUID (as shown) or node name (e.g. 'sda').
+  Note that devices may be specified using their ID (as shown) or device name (e.g. 'sda').
 The interval option may be omitted, which sets the default interval of 5 minutes.